 INTRODUCTION: The President of Senegal, Leopold Senghor, called on British Prime Minister, James Callaghan in London Tuesday (30 March).

-INTRODUCTION: The President of Senegal, Leopold Senghor, called on British Prime Minister, James Callaghan in London Tuesday (30 March).
+Background: INTRODUCTION: The President of Senegal, Leopold Senghor, called on British Prime Minister, James Callaghan in London Tuesday (30 March).
 No details of their talks were officially released.

 SYNOPSIS: President Senghor is in London for a private meeting of the Socialist International group.
 But, while at number 10 Downing Street, he attended a luncheon gathering which included the British Foreign Secretary, David Owen.
 Dr Owen is to leave shortly for an extensive tour of black and white African states.